Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: Numerical Study

 \section{Numerical Study}

-In Section \ref{sec:samplepath}, the sample paths of the functional-input GP with different settings of the parameters are explored.
-In Section \ref{sec:numericprediction}, numerical experiments are conducted to examine the emulation performance of the proposed method.
+In this section, numerical experiments are conducted to examine the emulation performance of the proposed method.
+In Supplementary Material \ref{sec:samplepath}, the sample paths of the functional-input GP with different parameter settings are explored.